-Savior has recently been named a BRAG Medallion honoree!
+Savior is a BRAG Medallion honoree!

 There’s nothing new about holy war.
 The language of the Crusades is echoed in the news of today.
 You can hear it in Savior, a work of historical fiction that looks both at holy war and depression through the mirror of the 13th century.